The Complete Longevity Supplement Stack: What 3 Doctors Actually Recommend

 What the doctors say

-Huberman discusses NMN as a precursor to NAD+, which supports sirtuin activity (longevity genes).
-He notes NAD+ levels decline with age, and NMN supplementation may help maintain cellular energy and repair mechanisms.
+NAD+ precursors like NMN show promise for cellular repair and energy, but the human evidence is still emerging and cost-benefit analysis matters.
+Huberman discusses NMN as a precursor to NAD+, which supports sirtuin activity (longevity genes), noting that NAD+ levels decline with age, and NMN supplementation may help maintain cellular energy and repair mechanisms.

 Attia takes a more measured approach, discussing NAD's essential role in metabolic reactions and DNA repair.
 He notes the observed decline with age but emphasizes that human clinical data is still emerging.
-He also points out that exercise naturally boosts NAD+ levels.
+He also points out that exercise -- particularly Zone 2 training -- naturally boosts NAD+ levels.

 Hyman includes NAD+ optimization as part of a multi-faceted approach to mitochondrial health, alongside diet, exercise, and sleep.